apache/wicket-site/start/download.md

  * Apache Wicket 6.x requires JDK 6.0 or newer
  * Apache Wicket 1.5.x requires JDK 1.5 or newer
  * Apache Wicket 1.4.x requires JDK 1.5 or newer

-#### Mixing Wicket versions

-You cannot mix different Wicket versions in your project.
-You should always use the artifacts from a particular release train.

-For example it is **NOT** possible to use Wicket Extensions 1.5 in a Wicket 6 project.
-The same goes for 3rd party libraries: make sure you always use a compatible version of your 3rd party library.

 #### Logging